TerryTyson/TerryTyson/README.md

 - 👋 Hi, I’m @TerryTyson
-- 👀 I’m interested in C# for Windows development and Kotlin for Android development.
-I write programs that automate Solid Edge.
+- 👀 I’m interested in learning C++.
+I currently use C# to automate Solid Edge.
 - 🌱 I’m currently learning Kotlin.
 - 💞️ I’m looking to collaborate on C# and Kotlin projects.
 - 📫 How to reach me ...